 Pass gated communities and luxe strip malls to reach Chino Farm, 50 family-run acres in Rancho Santa Fe that date to Junzo and Hatsuyo Chino’s purchase in 1952.
-Their Vegetable Shop has been going strong since 1969 in North County San Diego, featuring some unusual produce, and recognizable fruits and vegetables that tend to have more flavor and flair.
+Their Vegetable Shop has been going strong since 1969, featuring some unusual produce, and recognizable fruits and vegetables that tend to have more flavor and flair.
 The venue also hosts events for culinary luminaries (and Chino proponents) like Alice Waters, Jonathan Waxman and Michael Pollan.

 Chinese long beans come in red and green at Chino Farm.
 Both varietals holding their color after cooking.